-Adding trim to IKEA Haggeby drawers fronts and doors for a beautiful, bright, and modern home office makeover during week 5 of the one room challenge of spring 2021.
+Adding trim and painting IKEA Haggeby drawers fronts and doors for a beautiful, bright, and modern home office makeover during week 5 of the one room challenge of spring 2021.

 Welcome to week 5 of the One Room Challenge.
 What do we have for this week?…PROGRESS!

-I am participating as a guest blogger with many other bloggers in the One Room Challenge where everyone gets to makeover a room of their choice over 8 weeks.
+I have joined as a guest blogger with many other bloggers in the One Room Challenge where everyone gets to makeover a room of their choice over 8 weeks.

 Here is my progress over the last few weeks:

 - Week 1 – Design and plans for the home office